saulpierotti/markdown_notebook/SSB.md

 	* Different branches are allowed to have different depths
 * At each decision step, the data table is reduced and can be used to train lower levels of the network
 * Decisions in a tree can be easily implemented with if...else statements
+	* They are disjunctions of conjunctions of constraint on the attribute value instances
-* It is possible to represent the same conditions with a different tree
+* It is possible to represent the same set of conditions with a different tree
-	* In general I want to select the simplest tree that can represent a given condition
+	* In general I want to select the simplest tree that can represent a given set of conditions
 * Training a tree means to minimize the number of misclassification errors, while maximizing its simplicity
 * It is almost always possible to build a perfectly discriminating tree, but at the cost of having a very high number of decisions
 	* In case of ambiguous examples, it is not possible to create a perfect tree, no matter the number of decisions